History of the Jews in Montenegro: History

-Montenegro is one of a select few countries and the only one in the region where there is an enviable inter-religious and inter-faith fund and there is no public manifestation of antisemitism and general negative attitude towards the Jewish people and the state of Israel.
-Even more, there is a high respect for the Jewish people and its contribution to the secular civilization.
+According to the Jewish Community of Montenegro, the country is one of the few countries, and the only one in the region, where there is strong interfaith harmony and there is no public manifestation of antisemitism or general negative attitude towards Jewish people and the state of Israel.
+The community also states that there is high respect for the Jewish people and their contribution to world civilization.

 Since the declaration of independence, Montenegro has established diplomatic relations with Israel.
 Israel in Montenegro presents a non-resident ambassador.

 The decision to form a formal community was made in June 2011.
 In July of the same year, the community was registered as a citizens' association and gained certain legal legitimacy.
 Soon after registering, the Chief Rabbi of Israel, Rabbi Yona Metzger visited Montenegro and the Jewish community.
 Rabbi Metzger, along with escorts and leading members of the community, was received by the most important state officials: the President of the State, the Parliament and the Government.

 In January 2012, the Jewish community of Montenegro signed a treaty with the Government on mutual relations, thus recognizing the Jewish religion as one of the official religions in the country, with all the rights and obligations resulting therefrom.
 This agreement granted Jews full autonomy in regulating their religious and national relations, to the extent that it does not conflict with the law.In 2013, the Jewish Community of Montenegro appointed its first ever Chief rabbi since the country’s independence.
 On December 26th, 2013.
 Rabbi Prelevic, with Jewish community president Jasha Alfandari, met with Montenegro’s Prime Minister.
 Milo Djukanovic in the Prime Minister’s office in Podgorica.
 Since its registration, the leadership of the Community, headed by Jaso Alfandari as president and Djordje Raičević as vice-president, provided funds for financing unobstructed work, the necessary business premises, its maintenance, as well as organizing celebrations of all holidays starting from the arrival of the new 5772, through Hanukkah, Purim, Pesah and the ceremonial Seder evening organized on this occasion.

 In 2017, Los Angeles-born Rabbi Ari Edelkopf of the Chabad Hasidic movement settled in the capital city Podgorica with the mission of promoting Judaism among the country's few Jews, as well as assisting Jewish visitors to Montenegro.
 Unveiling for the country's new synagogue took place in December 2017 in the Montenegrin capital city Podgorica.

 Construction of another synagogue in Podgorica started in 2024.
 Named "Har HaShem", it will also serve as a cultural center.